INCF/nineml-spec/source/user_layer.rst

 Each FromPlasticity element requires a *sender* attribute.
-This should refer to the name of a AnalogSendPort or EventSendPort in the Cell->Componentof the source population.
+This should refer to the name of a AnalogSendPort or EventSendPort in the Cell->Component of the source population.
 The transmission mode of the port (i.e. analog or event) should match that of the port referenced by the *receiver* attribute.